sstjohn/x6100-wspr/README.md

 # WSPR tools for Xiegu X6100

 * Receive only (so far)
-* No rig control
-* Uploads spots to wsprnet.org
+* Uploads spots to wsprnet.org when online

 ## Installation

 1. Unpack x6100-local.tgz into the X6100 filesystem root.
-2. Update /etc/profile to add /usr/local/bin to PATH.
-3. Ensure /etc/resolv.conf has a nameserver.
+2. Edit CALL and GRID toward the top of /usr/local/bin/spotter-loop.py.
+3. (optional) Edit BANDS or HOPPING\_SCHEDULE to taste.

 ## Use

-1. Set a WSPR frequency on the X6100 UI.
-2. Edit FREQUENCY, CALL and GRID toward the top of spotter-loop.py.
-3. Run spotter-loop.py on the X6100.
+Run /usr/local/bin/spotter-loop.py on the X6100.

 ## Tips